nimbella/command-sets/corona_stats/README.md

-# Get live Coronavirus stats in Slack with Nimbella Commander
+# Get live Coronavirus stats in Slack/Mattermost with Nimbella Commander

 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 A novel coronavirus (nCoV) is a new strain that has not been previously identified in humans.